Anshul5300/ScheduleBot/README.md

 Following are the new features that we have implemented for version 4 :

 #### 1. Recurring events:
-We have added the functionality to help user schedule recurring events(daily/weekly/monthly)
+We have added the functionality to help users schedule recurring events(daily/weekly/monthly)

 https://github.com/Anshul5300/ScheduleBot/assets/58720954/913f4dfe-62ee-4b38-90ef-0617bb3d8d98

 #### 2. Reminder:
-We have added the functionality to remind user when the event starts
+We have added the functionality to remind users when the event starts

 https://github.com/Anshul5300/ScheduleBot/assets/58720954/35b067ac-b9b7-4e4c-851e-35b5f8864ef9

 #### 3. Snooze Reminder:
-We have added the functionality to help user snooze a reminder of the event by 15 minutes
+We have added the functionality to help users snooze a reminder of the event by 15 minutes

 https://github.com/Anshul5300/ScheduleBot/assets/58720954/cfbfa4fb-7af7-42f7-8efd-2fa586516e29